Alberta Regional Board of Directors

 Barry has served on many boards, including the World Wildlife Fund, Alberta Water Research Institute and Parks Foundation Calgary.
 The Alberta Emerald Foundation for Environmental Excellence honoured him in 2001 for his corporate leadership.

 Mike Going was born in High River, Alberta, and raised in a ranching family in the foothills of southwestern Alberta.
 His love for nature stems from having grown up spending time along the rivers and in the foothills of the eastern slopes of the Rocky Mountains.
 The majesty of the landscapes of this region and the abundance of wildlife have left a lasting impression on him.

-After leaving the ranching life behind, Mike pursued careers in real estate development and founded coffee/café brand, Good Earth Coffeehouse, with his wife and partner, Nan.
+After leaving the ranching life behind, Mike pursued careers in real estate development and he founded coffee/café brand, Good Earth Coffeehouse with his wife and partner, Nan.
 Mike has always kept an interest and involvement in land conservation.
 He has been involved with the national board of Canadian Parks and Wilderness Society (CPAWS), co-chaired a seat at the roundtable of the Banff-Bow Valley Study, served as president of Central Rockies Wolf Project/Wolf Awareness and is the current board chair for the Alberta Region of the Nature Conservancy of Canada.

 Mike lives in Calgary with his wife and their daughter, Sophie.
 There is nothing more gratifying for him than spending time in nature hiking, riding, paddling and skiing in his beloved Alberta.